-Following the basic financial statements, the footnotes and required supplementary information are two comparative supplemental schedules, the Combining Statement of Net Position and Combining Statement of Revenue, Expenses and Changes in Net Position for years ended June 30, 2021 and 2020, respectively.
+Following the basic financial statements, the footnotes and required supplementary information are two comparative supplemental schedules, the Combining Statement of Net Position and Combining Statement of Revenue, Expenses and Changes in Net Position for years ended June 30, 2022 and 2021, respectively.
 The various funds presented on these statements are for internal purposes only.
 Though the Governmental Accounting Standards Board does not require this information for a fair and complete presentation, the statements do provide additional information regarding the various funds and activities of the College not disclosed in the basic statements.

-The General Fund is the chief operating fund of the College, and had a net position of \$60.9 million, \$55.3 million and \$46.2 million excluding the GASB 68 and GASB 75 liabilities at June 30, 2021, 2020 and 2019, respectively.
-This is an increase of \$5.7 million from 2020 to 2021, an increase of \$9.1 million from 2019 to 2020 and an increase of \$9.0 million from 2018 to 2019.
+The General Fund is the chief operating fund of the College, and had a net position of \$64.9 million, \$60.9 million and \$55.3 million excluding the GASB 68 and GASB 75 liabilities at June 30, 2022, 2021 and 2020, respectively.
+This is an increase of \$4.0 million from 2021 to 2022, an increase of \$5.7 million from 2020 to 2021 and an increase of \$9.1 million from 2019 to 2020.

-The designated fund related to the GASB 68 pension liability and GASB 75 OPEB liability had a deficit net position of \$230.9 million, \$229.1 million and \$224.9 million as of June 30, 2021, 2020 and 2019, respectively.
+The Designated Fund related to the GASB 68 pension liability and GASB 75 OPEB liability had a deficit net position of \$212.5 million, \$230.9 million and \$229.1 million as of June 30, 2022, 2021 and 2020, respectively.
 This fund is displayed separately on the Combining Statement of Net Position.
-Other funds of the College including the Designated Fund, Auxiliary Services Fund, Restricted Fund, Endowment and Similar Funds, and Plant Funds comprise the remaining overall net position for a combined College total of \$286.4 million, \$247.6 million and \$215.9 million in 2021, 2020 and 2019, respectively.
+Other funds of the College including the Designated Fund, Auxiliary Services Fund, Restricted Fund, Endowment and Similar Funds, and Plant Funds comprise the remaining overall net position for a combined College total of \$311.2 million, \$286.4 million and \$247.6 million in 2022, 2021 and 2020, respectively.

 The Designated Fund's net position is designated for various instructional programs, including workforce development, future retirement costs, and rising health care costs.
 See Note 4 for a more detailed description of retirement liability.
-The Auxiliary Fund's net position is designated for various capital improvements and future operations at the College's bookstores.
+The Auxiliary Fund's net position is designated for various capital improvements and future operations at the College's bookstores but in 2022 was closed out as the College transitioned its bookstore operations to Follett Inc. in November 2021.
 The Plant Fund is unrestricted and is designated for various capital projects.